 The Recover Last Session will open the

-(depending on your system configuration).
+your computer (depending on your system configuration).

 The Recover Auto Save allows you to open the Auto Saved file.
 You will have to navigate to your Temporary Directory.
 The Auto Saved files are named using a random number and have a blend extension.